nmlynch94/com.eveonline.EveOnline/README.md

 I am in no way affiliated with CCP and running the launcher through linux is unsupported by them.
 Any issues should be reported here as tickets.
 Use at your own risk.

 # What is this?
 EVE Online launcher packaged in a flatpak, configured to work with EVE-O Preview out of the box.
+Eve-O needs to run in the same prefix as eve, and by default proton doesn't allow two processes to run in the same prefix.
+This simplifies the setup to work around these issues.

 # Installation
 ### Dependencies